richyrich426/testing-jest-rtl-Bonnie-Schulkin/README.md

 - - LabelText
 - - DisplayValue

+### Tips
+- Use getBy when you know it will be on screen
+- Use queryBy when it will be null, using incorrect one will fail the tes

+### User Event
+- All methods and promises must be awaited

 ### Avoid
 - Test ids, user would not interact with these
 - FireEvent, prefer userEvent as its more appropriate towards real user interaction